AntonioModer/adonaac.github.io/source/documentation/render/index.markdown

 {% title Render %}

 The {% text render %} module takes care of drawing everything in the {% text engine %}.
-It's attached to the {% text mg.world %}
+It's attached to the {% text fg.world %}
 instance and so all its functions should be called from there.
 It provides access to a [camera](/documentation/camera), as well as layers to which you can add objects and then sort their draw order, add layer/screen-wide shaders, etc, etc.